hooklift/node-libvirt/API.md

 #### Parameters:
 None.
 #### Return:
-An string which represents the Hypervisor software used or null plus an exception with an Error instance.
+A string which represents the Hypervisor software used or null plus an exception with an Error instance.

 ### getConnectionUri()